-Note that plant closed-loop internal quantities have a reduced accuracy requirement of ±10% of the change for 90% of the samples within the transient window.
+Note that plant closed-loop internal quantities have a reduced accuracy requirement of $\pm 10\%$ of the change for 90% of the samples within the transient window.

 If AEMO and the NSP agree that dynamic changes in the network have contributed to model inaccuracy, they may relax one or more of these accuracy requirements.
-Additionally, further deviations beyond the model accuracy requirements for plant internal quantities may be permitted when direct measurement of internal quantities is not practicable or there are known model deficiencies.
+Additionally, further deviations beyond the model accuracy requirements for plant internal quantities may be permitted when direct measurement of internal quantities is not practicable or there are known model deficiencies51.

-7.2.2 Balanced and unbalanced disturbances
+165.2.26.2.2 Balanced and Unbalanced Disturbances

-Positive-sequence simulation models are expected to meet the model accuracy requirements specified in Section 7.2.1 for balanced Disturbances.
-Comparison of the response to different types of unbalanced faults is more qualitative, and the accuracy requirements do not strictly apply.
+Positive-sequence simulation models are expected to meet the model accuracy requirements specified in Section 6.2.1 for balanced Disturbances.
+For cComparison of the response to different types of unbalanced faults is more qualitative a positive-sequence model can still be used if it can achieve the required , and the accuracy requirements do not strictly apply52.

-EMT-type simulation models are expected to meet the model accuracy requirements for balanced and unbalanced Disturbances.
-The same will apply to three-phase RMS simulation models.
+When a positive-sequence model fails to meet the accuracy requirements by a material margin, the use of EMT-type simulation models or three-phase RMS simulation models are expected to meet the model accuracy requirements for balanced and unbalanced Disturbances.
+The same will apply to three-phase RMS simulation models permissible provided that the simulation model chosen can demonstrate compliance with the model accuracy requirements.

-7.2.3 Stable response for the entire intended operating range
+165.2.36.2.3 Stable response for the entire intended operating range